138paulmiller/tial/README.md

 	<terminal_symbol>   	:= '<regular expression>' $
 	If terminal_symbol is None, then the parser will ignore any tokens with the given regular expression

-- Note that <symbol> can either be a nonterminal or terminal symbol

 ##### Example Grammar
 The following grammar can parse arithmetic expressions.